textninja/mychsa/README.md

 The app will be available at http://localhost:8080.

-To tear down, thus destroying all associated docker containers, including the database, run `docker compose down`.
+To tear down, and thus destroy all associated docker containers, including the database, run `docker compose down`.

 ## Application architecture